amcode21/Privacy-vCard-Gen/README.md

 Easy way to create virtual credit cards on the VISA Privacy platform No CAPTCHA solving required

-To add to your computer, CD to Desktop in terminal, and type `git clone https://github.com/coder486/Privacy-vCard-Gen.git`!
+To add to your computer:
+- CD to Desktop in terminal, and type `git clone https://github.com/coder486/Privacy-vCard-Gen.git`
+- CD to `Privacy-vCard-Gen` in Desktop
+- Type `npm install` and hit enter!

+Here is how to use the program:
 - Edit `config.example.json` with your details
 - Rename to `config.json`
 - CD to directory in terminal